DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

 ---
 ### <a name="exercises" />Exercises and tutorials

+Useful for me and I hope useful for you:

    - [Get Started with TensorFlow](https://www.tensorflow.org/tutorials) --
    Webpage with many tutorials.
 Everyone should make at least 5 exercises for beginners and then continue with more advanced tutorials.